nadrad/h-m-m/readme.md

 # Installing

 Note: A few issues should be solved before **h-m-m** can be run in Windows.
 Until then, Windows users can probably use *Windows Subsystem for Linux* to run it.
+There's an [open issue](https://github.com/nadrad/h-m-m/issues/29) for Windows, waiting for contributors!

 ## 1. Manual installation